PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 You can tune every parameter of it, just as with a standard `TfidfVectorizer`.
 For instance, if you want to keep only individual words and not bi-grams:

 {% highlight python %}
-# Return a vector that counts the occurrences of each word
+# Returns a vector that counts the occurrences of each word
 my_vectorizer = string_to_vec(X_train, method="Count", ngram_range = (1))
 {% endhighlight %}

-From now, we will only use:
+From now on, we will only use:
 {% highlight python %}
 myvectorizer = string_to_vec(train_set, method="TFIDF")
 {% endhighlight %}
-This will keep all words and bi-grams that appears more than 5 times in our corpus.
-This is a lot of words: our features spaces has 133572 dimensions, for 25000 training points!
+This will keep all words and bi-grams that appear more than 5 times in our corpus.
+This is a lot of words: our features space has 133572 dimensions, for 25000 training points!
 Now that we know how to transform our reviews to vectors, we need to choose a machine learning algorithm.
 We talked about support vector machines.
 However, they scale very poorly and are too slow to be trained on 25000 points with more than 100000 features.
 We will thus use a slightly modified version, the dual formulation of a _l2-penalized_ logistic regression.
 We will now explain why this is very similar to a support vector classifier.

 ## Support vector machine and logistic regression